MicrosoftDocs/memdocs/memdocs/analytics/restart-frequency.md

 - The count of restarts in a device's restart history in the [**Devices page**](#devices-page) may not match the count shown in the **Device performance** tab.
 This is by design.
 The differences are:
    - The aggregates in the [**Device performance** tab](#device-performance-tab) are computed daily to show counts for the last 14 days
 	- The restart history in the [**Devices page**](#devices-page) is truncated to the 10 most recent restarts and goes back up to the last 2 months.
 This page also has low latency, so new restarts will typically show up here before they make their way into the daily aggregates shown in the **Device performance** tab.
 The [**Device performance** tab](#device-performance-tab) doesn't have that truncation and goes back for the last 14 days.
-- Currently, there isn't a *failure bucket ID* for use with Microsoft or OEM support and there isn't an aggregation of blue screens by *blame module*, such as a driver that caused the blue screen.
+- Currently, there isn't an aggregation of blue screens by *driver* or *failure bucket ID*.
-- The look back period is 14 days currently